IBM-Blockchain/ansible-collection/docs/source/installation.rst

 **Ansible v2.8+**

-    Python can be installed from a variety of sources, including the package manager for your operating system (apt, yum, etc).
+    Ansible can be installed from a variety of sources, including the package manager for your operating system (apt, yum, etc).
 You can also install it using ``pip``, the package manager for Python:

     ::